 Venture Technologies has invested significantly in the field of RF design.
 Our clients have benefited from our expertise in implementing systems that communicate at various frequencies and use a variety of chipsets.

-In addition to having developed RFOS for optimized integration of custom wireless into products, we are also highly experienced in a number of RF areas, including:
+In addition to having developed RFOS for optimized integration of custom wireless into products, we are also experienced in developing for and integrating a number of wireless and RF areas, including:

-- standard licence free protocols such as: WiFi, Bluetooth, Bluetooth Low Energy (BLE / BTLE), Zigbee;
+- standard license free protocols such as: WiFi, Bluetooth, Bluetooth Low Energy (BLE / BTLE), Zigbee, ANT;

 - ISM frequencies: 433MHz, 900MHz (868 in EU), 2.4GHz;